SeqWare/public-workflows/vcf-uploader/README.md

 * removed hard coded files and replace with templates
 * support .gz vcf files, perhaps always make these if input is .vcf?
 * need to add support for runtime and qc information files in a generic way
+* support for ".tbi" extensions rather than ".idx"

 ## Bugs